-There will be 2 students hired through URP to work with Dr. Barbee on this project this summer.
 This project provides an opportunity for students to understand how chemistry dictates material behavior.
 Students who work on this project will synthesize polymers and small molecules.
 In the past year, students in our group have characterized small molecules, polymers, and materials with a range of instrumentation techniques, including nuclear magnetic resonance (NMR), size exclusion chromatography (SEC), high-performance liquid chromatography (HPLC), UV-vis spectroscopy, mass spectrometry, IR spectroscopy, and materials testing.
-Students who work on this project will also conduct simulations through the SIM center.